robuspospolitus/girly-time-tracker/README.md

 ## Categories

 Time can be entered into specific, separate categories.
 This way, hours spent on, for example, strength training and cardio are separated.
 These can be added or removed at will.
+You have the choice to delete the data upon deleting the category or leave them saved.
+To retrieve them just add the category of the same name as the one deleted.

 ## Themes